axb2035/gym-chase/README.md

 ## Performance tables
 The following are agents that you can benchmark against.
 The validation set for non-human is for the first 10,000 arenas (to set a starting arena see notes above).
-Gerneated using v0 of the environment.
+Generated using v0 of the environment.

 | Agent   | mean r  | % won (r=5) |
 | :-------|:-------:|:-----------:|